geojson/draft-geojson/charter.md

 The GeoJSON format specification was published at http://geojson.org in 2008.
 GeoJSON today plays an important and growing role in many spatial databases, web APIs, and open data platforms.
-Consequently the implementers increasingly demand formal standardization, improvements in the specification, guidance on extensibility, and the means to utilize larger GeoJSON datasets.
+Consequently, implementers increasingly demand formal standardization, improvements in the specification, guidance on extensibility, and the means to utilize larger GeoJSON datasets.